ben-sb/jisu/README.md

 An online demo is available at https://ben-sb.github.io/jisu

 ## About
-JISU is a recursive descent parser (*roughly*).
-I say roughly as it uses the [precedence climbing method](https://en.wikipedia.org/wiki/Operator-precedence_parser) to parse binary and logical expressions.
+JISU is *mostly* a recursive descent parser.
+It uses the bottom-up [precedence climbing method](https://en.wikipedia.org/wiki/Operator-precedence_parser) to parse binary and logical expressions.

-Currently I've been working on this in my free time, which I don't have a lot of right now, but I do plan to continue supporting more of the JS language.
-I may also write some AST manipulation tools for the obfuscation/deobfuscation enjoyers out there.

 ## Specs
 The repo has two exports: